NilFoundation/placeholder/crypto3/docs/manual/quickstart.md

 Quickstart
 ========================

-By the end of this guide ,you will have set up a development environment for crypto3 projects and be able to run an example.This will enable you to test ideas quickly and further explore the API's of the suite.
+By the end of this guide, you will have set up a development environment for crypto3 projects and be able to run an example.This will enable you to test ideas quickly and further explore the API's of the suite.